samisbakedham/finn/doc/outbound_tor_for_full_node.md

 # TODO

 The next logical step is to enable inbound TOR connections.
-That will greatly improve the durability of the MWC network as the entire network may operate without anyone knowing where any of the nodes are located.
+That will greatly improve the durability of the finn network as the entire network may operate without anyone knowing where any of the nodes are located.
 That will be the next task that is worked on.